J. Leaves of Absence and Withdrawals

-A student granted a leave of absence after the add/drop period has ended for a given semester will receive W grades in all of his or her courses.
+A student granted a leave of absence after the add/drop period has ended for a given semester will receive W grades in all of their courses.
 NOTE: Any grades already posted for the semester will be converted to W grades.

-A student who has failed to comply with one or more conditions of his or her leave of absence or who does not return to the Law School following a leave of absence will be deemed to have voluntarily withdrawn, and any readmission will be governed by the provisions of section J.2, not section J.1.
+A student who has failed to comply with one or more conditions of their leave of absence or who does not return to the Law School following a leave of absence will be deemed to have voluntarily withdrawn, and any readmission will be governed by the provisions of section J.2, not section J.1.